usnistgov/800-63-3/sp800-63b/sec8_security.md

 | Theft | Use multi-factor authenticators that need to be activated through a memorized secret or biometric.|
 | Duplication |  Use authenticators from which it is difficult to extract and duplicate long-term authentication secrets. |
 | Eavesdropping | Ensure the security of the endpoint, especially with respect to freedom from malware such as key loggers, prior to use.
-| | Maintain situational awareness when entering memorized secrets and one-time passwords to ensure that they cannot be observed by others.
+| | Maintain situational awareness when entering memorized secrets and OTPs to ensure that they cannot be observed by others.
 | | Authenticate over authenticated protected channels (observe lock icon in browser window, for example).
 | | Use authentication protocols that are resistant to replay attacks such as *pass-the-hash*.
 | Offline cracking | Use an authenticator with a high entropy authenticator secret.